isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     };

     Picture picture1(100, 100);
-    // picture is ready-to-use here...
+    // picture1 is ready-to-use here...

     // not a valid size for y,
     // default contract violation behavior will call std::terminate then